Back to news... 20 May 2013 USA Pressured To Keep Weekend Deliveries

 The rest of the worldwide parcel services are watching the situation very carefully.
 A removal of the USA Saturday delivery service for parcels could easily be absorbed by the excellent private parcel couriers at prices that are equally attractive if not cheaper but there is a strong natural distrust that the outlying houses and villages may be just too far away from civilisation to make a successful delivery without losing money.
 They are therefore worried that the parcel delivery industry would ignore vast swathes of the USA backwoods.

 This would appear to be only partly true at best as most of the good couriers already use local couriers who are willing to go to the outlying properties at present and an extension of their work would cause little problems.
 The major problem is that the longer this goes on the more of the parcel business is likely to be lost to UPS as users look to get their delivery services on a more permanent basis.

-Please Note: Our US parcel deliveries will be unaffected by any of these changes, as we use specialist courier service to deliver our bookings.
+Please Note: If you're looking to send a parcel UK to USA, our services will be unaffected by any of these changes, as we use specialist courier service to deliver our bookings.